Contractor Payments: Everything You Need to Know

 Despite best intentions, there are lots of reasons why your contractor payments might be delayed.
 This is especially true if you’re handling these payments manually.
 Checking and approving every contractor’s timesheets can be arduous and can create bottlenecks as your managers struggle to process them all.
 Moreover, with several contractors reporting to different managers, there’s always a chance that one or two invoices go astray.
 Locating these across various inboxes or asking contractors to send them again might take time.
 The accounts team might also need a few days to clear all the invoices.
 Even after this, you may have to factor in bank delays in case you’re using cheques or direct transfers.

 The trick to minimising these delays is to automate as many steps as you can.
 A good payment portal helps you streamline some of these processes, thereby reducing the scope for manual delays and human error.
 TalentDesk, for example, allows contractors to raise worksheets against each task — which your managers can easily cross check and approve with a click.
 There on, the system consolidates all approved worksheets and generates a single invoice, thus ensuring that your accounts team is not inundated with hundreds of individual invoices to process.
-Once the payment is made, the system will also disburse the correct amounts to individual contractors, automatically following a set payment cycle.
+Once the contractor payment is made, the system will also disburse the correct amounts to individual contractors, automatically following a set payment cycle.

-Best ways to pay contractors
+5 best ways to pay contractors & freelancers

 Once you have considered all the factors involved and have ascertained the payment cycle you will have to follow, it’s time to decide how to pay your contractors.
 There are lots of options to choose from, but here are some of the most common methods: